yuvraj2singh/20_day_20_projects/README.md

 Day 16:

 Image Slider: This is a SPA in which there are 6 images and two buttons for left and right ;

+Day 17:

+Password Strength Indicator: This is a SPA in which u can enter your password and it will tell you weather the passsword is strong weak or medium on the basis of usage of alnum and length of password;